Africa

 Day 7

-This morning we recommend self-driving to the Mistico Hanging Bridges for an optional guided tour.
+This morning we recommend self-driving to the Mistico Hanging Bridges (pay entrance locally).
 This series of ten fixed and six suspension bridges is located in a natural corridor followed by migratory birds travelling between North and South America and offers wonderful views of the lake and volcano.

 On this 2-mile (3-km) trail you can enjoy the great diversity of flora and fauna found inside this mountainous zone, as well as outstanding bird watching.
 Keep an eye out for howler monkeys, sloths, anteaters, coati, racoons and other rainforest wildlife.
 Birds you can hope to see include the Yellow-throated toucan, Crested guan, Grey-headed chachalaca, Baltimore oriole, Clay-coloured thrush and Red-throated ant tanager, amongst others.